EligeBader/EligeBader/README.md

 ## Hi there 👋

+I am a passionate Data Scientist with a keen interest in building innovative solutions.
+I have experience in various programming languages and frameworks, and I enjoy learning new technologies.

 <!--
 **EligeBader/EligeBader** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.